Millennials are a generational group as large as it is complex and hard to please, yet one of the main targets for most brands and companies.

 The most effective convincing resource for millennials is social proof.
 They distrust ads but believe in user reviews and friends’ recommendations.
 Case studies and relatable photography go a long way with them.

-Note: While stock photography can be tricky to use for this purpose –as you cannot fall into direct endorsement or other unauthorized uses–, authentic stock photos are really useful to illustrate case studies and similar content.
+Note: While stock photography can be tricky to use for this purpose –as you cannot fall into a direct endorsement or other unauthorized uses–, authentic stock photos are really useful to illustrate case studies and similar content.

 #7 – Visual and Action Driven